 Update of the program in Croatia

-- Faculty of Economics in Rijeka
+- Faculty of Economics, University of Rijeka - EFRI

-- Energy Institute Hrvoje Požar
+- Energy Institute Hrvoje Požar – EIHP

 Activities realised by end-users and EIHP:

 Following the training sessions, representatives from organisations have introduced the management and key employees with their role in the project, defined the parameters and the input data for carbon footprint calculation and started their calculation.